akos-sereg/react-redux-boilerplate/README.md

 - Add tests, increase coverage, set coverage thresholds higher
 - Fix versions in package.json
 - Introduce react-error-boundary
+- TextInput to use useRef instead of useState
 - eslint, tslint to be aligned with editorconfig

 ## Testing